lilleydn/munichdads/setup.md

   * provide resources and documentation to our users
   * allow collaboration for that content
   * publish changes to Slack
+  *
+# ToDos
+* add rating to resources
+* add age-appropriateness to resources

 ## Wishlist
 * Use Slack Authentication to login to github